cloudyuga/kubernetes201/6-ConfigMap_and_SecretManagement/ConfigMap/labs.md

 deployment.extensions "rsvp" created
 ```

 - Lets create Backend for this Frontend and deploy it.
-Create follwoing like configuration yaml file.
+Create following like configuration yaml file.

 ```yaml